Hal Prewitt: Youth

-As a teenager, Prewitt learned sailing, fishing, boating and scuba diving and developed skills in mechanics, engineering, electronics, navigation and construction.
-After school and in summers, he worked at jobs building homes and in a restaurant washing dishes and cooking.
-In high school, he rented out the family houseboat.
-He was interested in painting and photography – he produced and sold a number of images.
+As a teenager, Prewitt learned sailing, fishing, boating, and scuba diving and developed skills in mechanics, engineering, electronics, navigation, and construction.
+He was interested in painting and photography, producing and selling a number of images.

-After graduating high school, Prewitt continued building boats, managing his business and began to focus on computer programming.
-Between 1972 and 1975 he learned various programming languages using an IBM 1130.
-In the early 1970s, Prewitt dreamed of designing, building and selling a generation of small business computers with a price tag much less than the going rate of $50,000.
-Convinced that there was a market, Prewitt unsuccessfully sought venture capital to get his plans off the ground.
+After graduating from high school, Prewitt continued building boats, managing his business, and began to focus on computer programming.
+Between 1972 and 1975, he learned various programming languages using an IBM 1130.
+In the early 1970s, Prewitt unsuccessfully sought venture capital in a plan to design, build, and sell small business computers at lower prices than available at the time.
 In 1975, he built an Altair 8800.
-That same year, at the age of 21, Prewitt obtained his first business applications customer when he sold, designed and wrote computer programs for the IBM 5100 and System/32 as part of the business he had started at age 16.
+That same year, at the age of 21, Prewitt obtained his first business application customer when he sold, designed, and wrote computer programs for the IBM 5100 and System/32 as part of the business he had started at age 16.
 He joined the Sports Car Club of America (SCCA) and participated in autocross events.

-Family

-Prewitt was born in Hutchinson, Kansas.
-Prewitt's father joined the US Air Force underage at 13 years old using his older brother's ID and then switched to the US Navy at 17 serving in World War II and Korea.
-His father left the military after 18 years (1945–62), did odd jobs and then worked as a mailman for the US Postal Service until his death.
-Prewitt's father was honored as a Kentucky Colonel by the Governor of Kentucky.
-His mother was a Registered nurse and lives in the Daytona Beach, Florida area.

-Prewitt married his first wife Florine Andrews in August 1980 and divorced after 23 years in early 2004.
-They have two sons, Calvin and Tim.
-He married Corinne Brody (Loria) in October 2007.
-She has a son, Alex.

 Education

-Prewitt attended All Souls Catholic School (1960–63) in Sanford, Florida, until 3rd grade while his father served in the military.
-He attended Port Orange Elementary School (1963–65) from 3rd to 5th grade when his family moved to Allandale, Florida.
-In 1966, his family moved to Ormond Beach, Florida, where he attended Osceola Elementary (1965–66), Seabreeze Jr. High (1966–69) and then graduated from Seabreeze High School (1969–72).
-At 16, he attended Burnside-Ott Aviation in Miami, Florida where he soloed.
-After high school, Prewitt attended Daytona Beach Community College (1972–76) studying business and computer science but left without earning a degree.
-He transferred to Florida Atlantic University (1976–78), Boca Raton, Florida, where he continued his studies in business and computer science.
-Prewitt dropped out of college to focus on his business.
+After high school, Prewitt attended Daytona Beach Community College (1972–76), studying business and computer science, but left without earning a degree.
+He transferred to Florida Atlantic University (1976–78), Boca Raton, Florida, where he continued his studies in business and computer science; however, he eventually dropped out of college to focus on his business.